Where to Stay in Venice: A Practical Hotel Guide From a Frequent Traveler

 For couples, Dorsoduro offers a refined balance: close enough to major sights, yet far removed from the busiest flows of tourists.
 Hotels tend to be smaller and more personal, which suits travelers who value atmosphere and comfort over scale.

-Pros: More relaxed atmosphere, Beautiful views, Still central
+More relaxed atmosphere, Beautiful views, Still central

-Cons: Fewer large hotels, Slightly longer walks to some sights
+Fewer large hotels, Slightly longer walks to some sights

 Couple-Friendly Hotel Picks in Dorsoduro